 What are some of her campaign themes?

 Public education is a major tenet of the Kennedy campaign.

 She is concerned the state focuses too much on testing and narrowing curriculums.
 “We’re blaming teachers and we need to be expanding learning opportunities,” she says.
 She says she believes in measuring student progress but wants to make sure students can be creative problem solvers, “not just good test takers.”

-Also, expect to hear her talk about handling taxpayer money responsibly, leaning on her previous work as state treasurer and Denver CFO, with refrains like, “I’ve been managing Colorado taxpayer’s money for the last decade,” “I kept our budgets balanced,” and “I have put our state on stronger financial footing.”
+She talks about handling taxpayer money responsibly and leans on her previous work as state treasurer and Denver CFO, with refrains like, “I’ve been managing Colorado taxpayer’s money for the last decade,” “I kept our budgets balanced,” and “I have put our state on stronger financial footing.”

 Here’s a line she often repeats: “We are an innovative and modern and forward-looking state.”

 In September, Kennedy rolled out a plan she’d push if elected that would allow anyone in Colorado the ability to buy into the state’s public healthcare plan.
 In other words, a Medicaid-for-all plan, also known as a public option, which would allow all state residents to buy into the state’s Medicaid plan, which already covers about 1.4 million, and the health plans that are available to state employees.

 Along the trail, she has also made infrastructure an issue, pledging to tap around $60 million in leftover money from Colorado’s Unclaimed Property Fund to pay for a funding program dedicated to affordable housing.
 She says she would try to get a high-speed train along I-25, expand CDOT’s Bustang service, and explore options like the Hyperloop.

 Where does she fit along the spectrum of the Democratic Party in Colorado?